-Guidelines - The patient care protocols and medical guidelines outline work procedures but are broader and allow the APP more independence in decision-making.
-Situations beyond the APP's scope of practice and expertise require consultation with supervising or the backup physician as appropriate.
+Guidelines - The patient care protocols and medical guidelines outline work procedures, but are broader and allow the extender more independence in decision-making.
 Guidelines include the medical protocol approved by the physician, agency policies and procedures, reference manuals, and program guidelines and standards.